 Estimations of exposure times for GREAT can be made using the SOFIA Instrument Time Estimator (SITE).
 SITE is a web-based tool that calculates either the signal-to-noise ratio for a given line brightness and integration time, or the integration time needed to reach a certain RMS noise level for either one point on the sky or per map position for an OTF map in Total Power mode.
 These integration times do not include tuning, chopping, slewing, and other observatory overheads.
 The total time, including all overheads, is determined in USPOT after entering the time calculated by SITE.
-SITE is also useful to determine in which sideband the line of interest is best put, taking into account the atmospheric transmission.
-System temperatures for the line in the USB or LSB are given, as well as a plot showing the line locations for either LO tuning in comparison with the atmospheric transmission.
+SITE is also useful to determine which sideband is the best to use as the signal band by taking the atmospheric transmission into account.
+System temperatures for the line in the USB or LSB are given, as well as a plot showing the line locations for either Local Oscillator tuning compared to the atmospheric transmission.